cairo-book/cairo-book/src/ch14-02-contract-functions.md

 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:impl_public}}
 ```

+Functions can access storage easily via `self: ContractState`, which abstracts away the complexity of underlying system calls (`storage_read_syscall` and `storage_write_syscall`).
+The compiler provides two modifiers: `ref` and `@` to decorate `self`, which intends to distinguish view and external functions.

 ### External functions

-External functions are functions that can modify the state of a contract.
-They are public and can be called by any other contract or externally.
-External functions are _public_ functions where the `self: ContractState` is passed as reference with the `ref` keyword, allowing you to modify the state of the contract.
+External functions are _public_ functions where the `self: ContractState` is passed as reference with the `ref` keyword, which exposes both the `read` and `write` access.
+This allows modifying the state of the contract via `self` directly.

 ```rust,noplayground
 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:external}}